-Radiation detectors can locate external radioactive material.
-The most common contaminants will emit primarily alpha and beta radiation.
+Handheld radiation detectors can locate external radioactive material.
+Common contaminants will usually emit primarily alpha or beta radiation often in conjunction with gamma radiation.
 Gamma-radiation emitters may cause whole-body irradiation.
 Beta emitters when left on the skin will cause significant burns and scarring.
 This can be prevented by washing off the contaminants.
-Alpha radiation does not penetrate the epithelium.
-External contamination of the skin and hair is particulate matter that can be washed off.
+Alpha radiation does not penetrate the epithelium, however care should be taken to prevent internalization of alpha emitters.
+External contamination of the skin and hair is usually particulate matter that can be washed off.